 What Is Perishable Inventory?

 Perishable inventory refers to goods or products with a limited shelf life that will lose their value or become unusable after a specific date.
-These items are susceptible to environmental factors such as temperature, humidity, and light exposure, which can accelerate their decay or spoilage process.
+These items are susceptible to environmental factors such as temperature, humidity, and light exposure.

 Unlike standard inventory, whose value remains relatively stable over time, the value of perishable inventory decreases exponentially as it approaches its expiration date.
 This creates immense operational pressure on companies to sell products as quickly as possible while maintaining quality.